Access Rights

 Core Capabilities

-• Lifecycle Management: Programmatically enabling or disabling languages for specific sites.
+- Lifecycle Management: Programmatically enable or disable languages for specific sites without UI intervention.

-• Default Language: Defining the "Master" language branch, which acts as the reference for all translations.
+- Default Language: Define the "Master" language branch, which acts as the reference for all translations.
+Content without a translation falls back to this branch.

 4. Globalization Mechanics and Language Loaders